Adult learners looking to receive their Vermont GED diploma must take and pass the four subtests of the GED exam.

 The GED test is for people who couldn’t complete their high school curriculum.
 It offers them the opportunity to acquire an equivalent credential.
 In Vermont, test-takers need to be at least 16 years of age, but 16 or 17-year-old applicants need to meet additional, strict requirements.
 In Vermont, there’s no state residency requirement, and test-takers don’t have to pass a qualification test prior to sitting for the GED exam, except when they take the GED test online.

-In Vermont, the cost for taking the entire GED exam (four modules) is $144 (so $36 per module), and this applies to both on-site and online testing.
+The Vermont GED exam (four modules) costs $144 (so $36 per module), and this applies to both on-site and online testing.
 If you take the exam in an online format, bear in mind that the four GED sub-exams cost $36 each and that you’ll also have to add the extra cost of $28 for the four GED Ready tests.
 Test-takers can register for, pay for, and take one (or more) of the GED subtests at a time.
 Setting up an account on the website GED.com is required to be able to register for the GED test.

 Does this page require any updates?
 Please advise us here.